mimblewimble/grin-rfcs/text/000x-nrd-kernels.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-Referencing historical data in Grin and in mimblewimble in general is difficult due to the possibility of pruning historical data.
+Referencing historical data in Grin and in Mimblewimble in general is difficult due to the possibility of pruning historical data.
 It is not possible to reference old outputs once they are spent.
 Historical validators must have access to any referenced data to validate consensus rules.
 This leaves transaction kernels as the only available data to be referenced.
 While arbitrary historical kernels _can_ be referenced this is not desirable as we do not want to impose additional constraints on nodes, requiring them to maintain historical data that would otherwise be prunable.

 An earlier design iteration was "No Such Kernel Recently" (NSKR) locks.
 Where NRD references were implicit, with duplicate kernel excess commitments, NSKR kernels referenced prior kernels explicitly.
 These explicit references were problematic for several reasons -

-* Additional overhead, both local storage and network traffic due to the explicit references
+* Additional overhead, both local storage and network traffic due to the explicit references.
-* Optimization by referencing prior kernel based on MMR position introduced external data, making kernels harder to validate in soliation.
+* Optimization by referencing prior kernel based on MMR position introduced a dependency on external data (kernels can no longer be validated in isolation).
 * Permitting non-existence of references due to limited window of history, opened up a vector for "spam" where arbitrary data could be used in place of a valid reference.

 To prevent "spam" a signature can be used to verify the reference was indeed a valid commitment.
-By including a singature along with the commitment, the reference is effectively a full transaction kernel.
+By including a signature along with the commitment, the reference is effectively a full transaction kernel.

 The idea of using Merkle proofs to verify inclusion of a historical referenced kernel in the kernel MMR was also considered.
 This gets expensive both in terms of transaction size and increased verification cost.
 There is also the problem of position not yet being known at transaction creation time, necessitating Merkle proof generation at block creation time by miners which adds complexity.